-After lunch, continue your tour through the 17 Mile Drive that leads to Carmel-by-the-Sea.
-Here, you’ll enjoy a leisurely stroll through the main “downtown” area filled with local boutiques, stunning mansions and impossible views of the Pacific Ocean.
+After lunch, the tour continues through the 17 Mile Drive that leads to Carmel-by-the-Sea.
+Here, you’ll enjoy a leisurely stroll through the main “downtown” area filled with local boutiques, stunning mansions, and spectacular views of the Pacific Ocean.

-You’ll have the option to add on tickets to the Monterey Bay Aquarium with this tour.
-Something we definitely consider adding on!
-If not, you’ll be able to spend the entire two hour break exploring historic Cannery Row in downtown Monterey.
+With this tour, you’ll also have the option to add on tickets to the Monterey Bay Aquarium.
+We definitely recommend choosing this option, since it’s a sight worth seeing!
+But if you decide not to, you’ll be able to spend the entire two hour break exploring historic Cannery Row in downtown Monterey.
 This once active cannery is now a hub for boutiques and great little restaurants.

-As beautiful as the two hour drive from San Francisco to Monterey is, driving all the way down the PCH to Los Angeles offers stunning views the whole way down.
-Renting a car is always an option, but keep in mind most rental agencies charge you a drop fee after returning a car in a different city than you rented.
+As beautiful as the two hour drive from San Francisco to Monterey is, driving all the way down the PCH to Los Angeles offers stunning views the whole way.
+Renting a car is always an option, but keep in mind that most rental agencies charge a drop fee if you return a car in a different city than you rented.

 Alright, so the train portion of this tour isn’t until the final day.
-However, this is a silver lining because southern California offers up views of some of the most classic California beaches.
+However, it’s worth the wait because southern California offers up views of some of the most classic California beaches.
 California is a state known for laid back and mellow locals.
-Travel like a local with this extended tour to Monterey and beyond.
+So, travel like a local with this extended tour to Monterey and beyond.

 Gray Line offers one of the most economical options for those looking for a tour to Monterey and back to San Francisco.
-Don’t let this budget tour fool you, it still packs in a lot with traveling from San Francisco to Pebble Beach via the 17 Mile Drive to arrive in Carmel.
+Don’t let this budget tour fool you, though.
+It still packs in a lot between traveling from San Francisco to Pebble Beach, cruising along the 17 Mile Drive, and exploring Carmel.